compose-spec/compose-spec/spec.md

 ```

 It is possible to use builtin shell variables:
-- `$UID` - a number assigned by Linux to current user on the system.
+- `$UID` - a number assigned by Unix-like OS to current user.
 On Windows returns empty string ""
-- `$GID` - a number of group assigned by Linux to current user on the system.
+- `$GID` - a number of group assigned by Unix-like OS to current user.
 On Windows returns empty string "".

 If the Compose implementation can't resolve a substituted variable and no default value is defined, it MUST warn
 the user and substitute the variable with an empty string.